astronomer/docs/learn/airflow-datasets.md

 ---
-title: "Datasets and data-aware scheduling in Airflow"
+title: "Datasets and data-aware scheduling in Apache Airflow®"
 sidebar_label: "Datasets and data-aware scheduling"
-description: "Using datasets to implement DAG dependencies and scheduling in Airflow."
+description: "Using datasets to implement DAG dependencies and scheduling in Apache Airflow®."
 id: airflow-datasets
 ---